Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL Wild Card Weekend, more

 WR Puka Nacua, Los Angeles Rams, 7.5 receptions - Higher (1.05x)

-Nacua is a huge part of the Rams' offense.
+Nacua is a weapon.
 In 16 games this season, he has 129 receptions for 1,715 yards and 10 touchdowns.
 He has caught eight or more passes in three of the last four games.
 The SportsLine model is projecting 7.9 receptions, giving this a 3.5 out of 5 rating.
 Pick it at Underdog:

 QB Caleb Williams, Chicago Bears, 1.5 passing touchdowns - Higher (1.05x)